olebole/irafdoc/doc/astcat.acatpars.rst

   <p>
   The fundamental coordinate system of the astrometry file is set by the <i>csystem</i> parameter.
 This is a global parameter applying to the entire astrometry file .
-Its value is overwritten if the <tt>"catsystem"</tt> standard field is defined, in which case the astrometry file may contain entries in many different fundamental coordinate systems.
+Its value is overwritten if the <span style="font-family: monospace;">"catsystem"</span> standard field is defined, in which case the astrometry file may contain entries in many different fundamental coordinate systems.
   </p>